abhishek-7-singh/qwen2_coder_extension/README.md

 - **Workspace analysis** – scan the project tree and get prioritized improvement ideas.
 - **Flexible API support** – works with OpenAI-compatible `/v1/chat/completions` endpoints or simple `/generate` endpoints.

-> ℹ️ The extension integrates with an already running Phi3 service.
+>  The extension integrates with an already running Phi3 service.
 It does not fine-tune or host models for you.

 ## Quick Start